 Financial assistance comes from many sources - federal and state governments, private organizations, and YTI.
 Financial assistance may include scholarships, grants, work-study employment, and loans.
 Most financial assistance is awarded based on the student's financial need.

-All new students are referred to www.studentaid.ed.gov, an informational website that details the key questions to ask when choosing a school and the typical issues surrounding transferability of credit and the student protection website.
+All new students are referred to www.studentaid.ed.gov, an informational website that details the key questions to ask when choosing a school and the typical issues surrounding transferability of credit and consumer protection.

 Grant and scholarship funds are gift aid and do not need to be repaid.
 Grants are typically awarded based on financial need, school costs, and the student's enrollment status.
 Scholarships are generally awarded based on merit.
 Click here to access web links, special search tips and valuable information on general and program-specific scholarships which may be available to you.